Board: Puerto Rico pays millions in salary to non-workers

-SAN JUAN, Puerto Rico (AP) — A federal control board revealed Friday that the U.S. territory paid more than $28 million in salaries in recent months to people who no longer work for the U.S. territory’s Education Department, even after officials last year flagged the practice as a problem.
+SAN JUAN, Puerto Rico (AP) — A federal control board revealed Friday that Puerto Rico paid more than $28 million in salaries in recent months to people who no longer work for the U.S. territory’s Education Department, even after officials last year flagged the practice as a problem.

-The announcement came during a meeting of the federal control board that oversees Puerto Rico’s finances as the U.S. territory government undergoes a bankruptcy-like process.
+The announcement came during a meeting of the board that oversees Puerto Rico’s finances as the U.S. territory government undergoes a bankruptcy-like process.

 “This is total outrage,” said board member Antonio Medina.
 “It’s the worst kind of corruption.
 It’s stealing the future of our children.”

-The board first flagged the problem in late September, announcing it had contacted federal and local law enforcement agencies after discovering the Education Department paid more than $84 million in salaries to some 17,500 people from 2007 to 2020 who no longer worked there.
+The board first publicly flagged the problem in late September, announcing it had contacted federal and local law enforcement agencies after discovering the Education Department paid more than $84 million in salaries to some 17,500 people from 2007 to 2020 who no longer worked there.

 The board said the department failed to meet its requirement to implement a time and attendance system by mid-December.